-We have more information about ways you can reduce your risk of lymphoedema.
+You can find out more about ways you can reduce your risk of lymphoedema on pages 24 to 29.

 The lymphatic system

 To understand lymphoedema, it helps to know about the lymphatic system.

 The lymphatic system is part of the body's immune system.
 It helps protect us from infection and disease.
 Lymph fluid passes through lymph nodes.
 A network of lymph vessels connects the lymph nodes together.
 You have nodes throughout your body.